-This method builds your website with little to no input from you just by asking you a few questions and then using publicly-available information about your business.
+This method builds your website with little to no input from you just by asking you a few questions & then using publicly-available information about your business.
 Both methods are aimed at people with no coding or web development skills.
 But there’s also a ‘Wix Corvid’ (this has nothing to do with COVID-19 lol!).

 The Corvid mode offers the greatest functionality of all three methods but actually requires significant website coding skills.